Arpit2218B/scratch-react-project-boilerplate/README.md

 ### About it ???

     This includes a step by step setup of react project from scratch.
-To follow along, check all commits and follow along.
+    To follow, check all commits and follow along.
     It includes -
         * webpack
         * babel